Bgolearn/.github/profile/README.md

 ## Bgolearn
 ### A Bayesian global optimization package for material design ｜ Adaptive Learning | Active Learning

+**The publication utilizing Bgolearn will be promoted by the Bgolearn Team.**

 ### Repos
 + [Bgolearn](https://github.com/Bin-Cao/Bgolearn) : The Source Code of Bgolearn
 + [BgoFace](https://github.com/Bgolearn/BgoFace) : User interface of the Bgolearn platform